raganwald/javascript-allonge/manuscript/markdown/Functions/letvar.md

       return "The diameter is " + calc(d)
     }

 These examples use the `var` keyword to bind names in the same environment as our function.
-We can also create a new scope using an IIFE if we wish to bind some name sin part of a function:
+We can also create a new scope using an IIFE if we wish to bind some names in part of a function:

     function foobar () {